inloco/incognia-demo-api/README.md

-# Incognia Demo API
+# Incognia Demo API and Web App

 [![Ruby](https://github.com/inloco/incognia-demo-api/actions/workflows/ci.yml/badge.svg)](https://github.com/inloco/incognia-demo-api/actions/workflows/ci.yml)

-This is a sample API that uses [Incognia Ruby library](https://github.com/inloco/incognia-ruby) to easily integrate to Incognia API.
+This is a sample API and Web app that uses [Incognia Ruby library](https://github.com/inloco/incognia-ruby) to easily integrate to Incognia API.
-At this repository you can better understand how can you place Incognia inside your server.
+At this repository you can better understand:

+* How you can place Incognia inside your server
+* How you can leverage Incognia solution to implement Web authentication supported by a mobile device

 ## Available endpoints